-Australia’s flagship aid investment to Africa is a substantial but targeted Australia Awards Scholarship program.
+Australia's flagship aid investment to Africa is a substantial but targeted Australia Awards Scholarship program.
+Australia Awards bring many benefits for Australia and recipients’ home countries including investment job creation and wealth generation.
 Through Australia Awards, we contribute to African leadership and human capacity development in the areas of extractives, agricultural and public policy, where Australia has extensive experience and expertise.
+By contributing to African leadership and skills development in these fields, Australia Awards are also supporting Australia's national interest in the security, stability and prosperity of Sub-Saharan Africa.
 Australia Awards have been offered in Africa since the 1960s.
-Australia will fund 440 scholarships to African students in 2017.
+Australia will fund up to 500 short and long term awards for African students in 2018.

 The Australia Awards program in Africa promotes and supports Australian development and economic diplomacy objectives in Sub-Saharan Africa through:

-- alumni returning from their scholarship with new skills that help them to contribute to their country's development
+- alumni returning from their study in Australia or Africa with new skills that help them to contribute to their country's development

-- Australia being recognised and valued by African nations as a strong and reliable partner and source of expertise, and
+- Australia being recognised and valued by African nations as reliable partner and source of expertise, and

 - relationships formed between Australian and African people and organisations, which strengthens ties and cooperation.

-The Australia Awards program to Africa offers Masters scholarships and short course awards.
-Our Awards focus on areas where Australia has world class expertise and existing development and economic interests.
-Australia Awards are open to high calibre applicants from the public, private and community sectors.
+The Australia Awards program to Africa offers Masters scholarships and short course awards to 21 countries.
+Our focus is on areas where Australia has world class expertise and existing development and economic interests.
+Australia Awards are open to high calibre, mid-level professional applicants from the public, private and community sectors (civil society).
+Our goal is to ensure 50 per cent of awards recipients are women.

 Australia Award Scholarships